Florida State Football Sod Cemetery: Care and stewardship

-Integral to the continued beauty and reverence of the Sod Cemetery is Douglas Mannheimer's wife, Cricket.
-A proud FSU graduate and ballet instructor, Cricket has, for nearly three decades, been responsible for the vibrant flower arrangements that grace the Sod Cemetery, particularly on game days.
-These floral displays add an aesthetic dimension to the cemetery and infuse it with a sense of life and vitality that resonates with the spirit of the tradition.
-Douglas Mannheimer often emphasizes his wife's indispensable role in this tradition, stating, "Cricket has done our SodTalk and Sod Cemetery flowers for nearly 30 years now.
+Douglas Mannheimer's wife, Cricket, an FSU graduate and ballet instructor, is responsible for the flower arrangements around the Sod Cemetery, particularly on game days.
+Douglas Mannheimer often emphasizes his wife's role in this tradition, stating, "Cricket has done our SodTalk and Sod Cemetery flowers for nearly 30 years now.
 She enjoys Florida State, but she mainly does it just to help me.
 Cricket has helped the Sod Cemetery become a beautiful place on game day, and it’s all her hands and her efforts."
-Her dedication and efforts, just like those of her husband, are invaluable to perpetuating and elevating this unique Seminoles’ tradition.

-The significance of the tradition and the stewardship of those like Mannheimer and his wife has not gone unnoticed.
 Douglas Mannheimer was inducted into the FSU Hall of Fame in recognition of his contributions.
 He reflected on this experience, “That was a phenomenal honor...
 I’m a fan who has lived in Tallahassee and a fan who Dean Coyle Moore asked to carry on a tradition."
-Douglas Mannheimer's induction into the Hall of Fame is a testament to his dedication and the broader importance of the Sod Cemetery in the tapestry of Florida State University traditions.

 Sod Game rituals and procedures

 If an upcoming match-up is deemed a sod game, the Florida State head coach will alert Mannheimer and choose a sod captain on Thursday.
 Before leaving any of these games, Seminole captains gather their teammates to explain the significance of the tradition.
 Victorious captains return with a piece of the opponent's turf to be buried in the Sod Cemetery.
 Mannheimer will usually receive the sod in a plastic bag on Sunday afternoon.
-It's Mannheimer's job to order a marker from a West Virginia foundry that makes the engraved tombstones, flat on top and extending three feet into the ground.
+Mannheimer then orders a marker from a West Virginia foundry that makes the engraved tombstones, flat on top and extending three feet into the ground.
 Until it's ready to bury, the dirt is kept in an undisclosed location.
 Each new addition undergoes a formal burial ceremony accompanied by a speech and moment of silence.
 On gamedays, that sod will sometimes be placed in an open casket with sashes and flowers, so fans can pay their respects.